TheOdinProject/curriculum/getting_hired/preparing_for_job_search/professional_networking.md

 ### Build Genuine Connections

-The economy of social networking rewards authenticity and mutual respect.
+The economy of professional networking rewards authenticity and mutual respect.
 If you are going to ask a favor of someone, you are far more likely to get help if you have developed a genuine connection.
 That is to say, please do not approach people ‘cold’ and ask them out of the blue to connect with you, or for a favor like ‘help me get this job in your company’ or ‘please be my mentor’.
 This may be perceived as disrespectful.
 People are busy, and they reserve their limited time for helping those they know and respect.

 Your best strategy is to start conversations with a genuine interest in the person and connect on a mutual interest.
 For example, you could review someone’s profile on LinkedIn and find something in common, or begin a conversation in-person with questions related to what the person does, how they got to where they are, and what challenges they face in their daily work.
 Make it about them, not you.
 Show that you are interested in them as a person, not that you want them to give you something.
 Actively listen to what they say and ask follow-up questions and even offer to help with something if you are in a position to do so.
 Think of the interaction like dating, you don’t ask someone to be your partner in the first question (do you? lol), so the same applies here.
 If your initial conversation goes well, then you can follow up with a request to connect.